2i2c-org/team-compass/culture/code-of-conduct.md

 In addition to having a code of conduct, we have four lightweight [social rules](social-rules.md).
 The social rules are different and separate from the code of conduct.
 They help us create a better learning environment by giving names to counterproductive behavior and acting as a release valve so that frustration doesn't build up over time.
 We understand and anticipate people to unintentionally break the social rules from time to time.
 Doing this doesn't make you a bad person or a bad community member.
 When this happens, it's not a big deal.
 Just apologize and move on.

 The enforcement provisions in this code of conduct do not apply to the social rules.
-We definitely won't give you a strong warning or expel you from the 2i2c community just for breaking a social rule.
+We won't give you a strong warning or expel you from the 2i2c community just for breaking a social rule.

 If you have any questions about any part of the code of conduct or social rules, please reach out to any 2i2c team member.